 I’ve tested a lot of chocolate cake recipes over the years, and this moist chocolate cake recipe is one of my favorites.
 It is incredibly moist, and turns out perfectly every time!

-It is a one bowl recipe that doesn’t require a hand mixer, which means less dishes to clean!!
-I highly recommend this recipe.
-It’s been modified from Robyn’s recipe on Add A Pinch.
+I love this recipe for so many different reason.
+The first one is that this moist chocolate cake recipe doesn’t require a hand mixer, which means less dishes to clean!!
+It also comes together incredibly quickly.
+It’s a modified version of Robyn’s chocolate cake recipe on Add A Pinch.